-IMPLEMENTATION STRATEGIES FOR BUILDING COMMUNICATION AND LEARNING THROUGH AAC:
+IMPLEMENTATION STRATEGIES FOR BUILDING COMMUNICATION AND LEARNING THROUGH AAC (IN-PERSON PREFERRED) - BRING SPEECH-GENERATING DEVICES:

 This workshop introduces the SETT (Student, Environment, Tasks, Tools) framework to build communication and learning through AAC.
-Educators are encouraged to look into these factors and assess whether the goals of an activity and available technology help support access to information and learning.
-This workshop will also explore ideas to incorporate AAC during recess and lunch times at school and opportunities to use AAC communication and learning to build long-term friendships.
+Parents are encouraged to look into these factors and assess whether the goals of an activity and available technology help support access to information and learning.
+This workshop will also explore ideas to incorporate AAC in home and community settings, and to use AAC communication and learning to build long-term relationships.